JarrettSpiker/JarrettSpiker.github.io/dndCampaigns/faldariaCampaign/story.md

 Jorin brings the party back to the Crane's hideout, a hollowed out cellar beneath the Happy Gnome, where the other members of the Cranes are overjoyed to see the return of their captured compatriots.
 Helena, with Alita as a faithful assistant, teaches the assembled Cranes some slight-of-hand magic, and encourages them to spread the tricks around the people of Talonstone

 Thankful for the party's help, Jorin and Sethkan promise their support to the party.
-While Jorin encourages the party to try and win the support of the people, and win allies among the other enemies of the Ecclesia (like Five Spire, Tor Vethren, and the Free Marches), Sethkan encourages them to sew dissent in the Ecclesia ranks by targetting their leaders.
+While Jorin encourages the party to try and win the support of the people, and win allies among the other enemies of the Ecclesia (like Five Spire, Tor Vethren, and the Free Marches), Sethkan encourages them to sew dissent in the Ecclesia ranks by targeting their leaders.
 The local commander/magistrate Barretta Blackstone is known for only acting in her own self interest, the local bishop Ebert Knotwise is charismatic, but something of a recluse, and the governor of all of Vestran province, Edwin Briggs, will be parading through town in just over a week's time.

 Ferdinand also encourages the party to help get Alita safely out of Talonstone, where an accidental use of her magic could bring the Inquisition down on their heads.